 V A N I S H I N G H O U R

 B L U E

 H A V E N

 P A R A D I S E I S N ' T F O R E V E R Y O N E

 Lisa King is a writer, researcher, nap enthusiast, and cat lover who believes writing third-person bios should be prohibited (but alas, she’ll persist for the sake of professionalism).

-Lisa grew up on a small-town farm in the company of her parents, two younger sisters, and an undetermined (though large) number of cats.
+She grew up on a small-town farm in the company of her parents, two younger sisters, and an undetermined (though large) number of cats.
 For as long as she can remember, she’s always been inspired by words, and they’ve always been floating around in her head.
-At some point during her teenage years, she developed a pervasive case of WTF Should I Do With My Life? that took several years to reach remission.
-After enrolling at Western University in London, Ontario, she switched majors a comical number of times, thereby entertaining degrees in health sciences, philosophy, English, and beer pong (informally).
+At some point during her teenage years, she developed a pervasive case of Damnit, The Future, which took several years to reach remission.
+During her university days, she switched majors a comical number of times, entertaining degrees in health sciences, philosophy, English, and beer pong (informally).

-Lisa is continually inspired by underdog characters, unlikely friendships, and creative ways to (fictionally) end humanity.
-When she’s not writing or researching veteran mental health, you’ll find her in the company of her entourage (husband Dave, daughter Andi, and wonky-eyed cat Tina).
+Lisa is continually inspired by underdog protagonists, unlikely friendships, and creative ways to (fictionally) end humanity.
+When she’s not writing or researching Veteran mental health, you’ll find her with the entourage: husband Dave, daughter Andi, and wonky-eyed cat Tina.
 She enjoys California reds, board games, and drinking all the coffee.